AdityaSChandra31/ITU-R-M2101-Antenna/README.md

 ## License

-This project is released under the MIT License.
+This project is licensed under the **MIT License**.

-Feel free to use, modify, and cite this repository for academic and research purposes.
+You are free to use, modify, and distribute this software for academic and research purposes.

 ---

 ## Contributing

-Contributions are welcome.
+Contributions are welcome!

-If you would like to improve the implementation, fix bugs, or add new features, please open an issue or submit a pull request.
+If you find a bug, have an improvement, or would like to add a new feature, feel free to:

+- Open an Issue
+- Submit a Pull Request
+- Suggest enhancements

 ---

-## ⭐ Support
+## Star this Repository ⭐

-If you find this repository useful, consider giving it a **⭐ Star** on GitHub.
-It helps others discover the project and supports future development.
+If you found this project useful, please consider giving it a **⭐ Star** on GitHub.
+It helps others discover the repository and supports future development.

+---

+**Keywords:** MATLAB, ITU-R M.2101, Active Antenna System, AAS, Beamforming, Uniform Planar Array, UPA, 5G NR, mmWave, Phased Array, Antenna Pattern, Radiation Pattern.